- If you haven't already, obtain a notebook to record all of your observations during your experiment.

 It is very important to take very detailed notes as you conduct your experiments.
 In addition to your data, record your observations as you perform the experiment.
 Write down any problems that occur, anything you do that is different than planned, ideas that come to mind, or interesting occurrences.
 Be on the lookout for the unexpected.
 Your observations will be useful when you analyze your data and draw conclusions.

 We suggest that you keep a laboratory notebook so that all your information is kept in one place (don't use loose-leaf notebooks, you want to make sure all your information stays together).
 The data that you record now will be the basis for your science fair project final report and your conclusions so capture everything in your laboratory notebook, including successes, failures, and accidents.
+See Science and Engineering Project Laboratory Notebooks for more information about using a lab notebook to document your science investigations, experiments, and product designs.

 If possible, take pictures of your experiment along the way, these will later help you explain what you did and enhance your display for the science fair.